- Home

 Sirloin steak is cooked until tender, sliced into slivers, and placed onto whole wheat tortillas.
 Then, fresh, crunchy veg like carrots, cucumbers, and red onion are added, drizzled in a homemade sauce, and wrapped up in tasty little pockets.

 You can adapt this recipe however you like.
-Adding oven-roasted tomatoes is another great way to bring a richer flavour while providing another boost of vitamins.
+Adding oven-roasted tomatoes is another great way to bring a richer flavour while providing a boost of vitamins.
 Fresh herbs go a long way here, so don’t forget to top with your favourites – parsley and coriander both work well.

 13. Tofu and vegetable curry with courgette noodles